fathima-sahla570/Assignment_7_python/README.md

 Creating a Pandas Series
 Updating a Series by adding a new element

-Exercise 4: Creating a Pandas DataFrame (Score: 2)
+Exercise 4: Creating a Pandas DataFrame
 Task:
 Create a DataFrame with the columns: name